Steven Kwan Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in the league.

-- The White Sox's 4.97 team ERA ranks 27th among all MLB pitching staffs.
+- The White Sox have a 4.91 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 70 total home runs at a clip of 1.4 per game (second-most in the league).
+- The White Sox give up the second-most home runs in baseball (71 total, 1.4 per game).

+- Kopech makes the start for the White Sox, his 10th of the season.
+He is 2-4 with a 4.83 ERA and 51 strikeouts in 50 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.